radyslavkrechet/BNMovies/README.md

 **Domain**
 * There is an `Executable` protocol that should be implemented by all use cases.
+* There is a `AsyncOnMain` property wrapper that should be used for handlers in all use cases.
 * A use case should own repositories and use them for creating, reading, updating and deleting data (by protocols only).

 **Data**